-On Wednesday, September 28 at 2pm PT/5pm ET, Firelight Media will present a special Beyond Resilience panel at the Getting Real '22 conference hosted by the International Documentary Association (IDA).
-This event will take place at the Director's Guild of America in Los Angeles, California and online via the Getting Real conference platform.
+On Wednesday, September 28 at 2pm PT/5pm ET, Firelight Media presented a special Beyond Resilience panel at the Getting Real '22 conference hosted by the International Documentary Association (IDA).
+The event took place online over Zoom via the Getting Real conference platform.

-Accessibility notice: This event will include CART captions and ASL interpretation in addition to live, simultaneous translation in English and Spanish.
+Accessibility notice: This event includes CART captions and ASL interpretation in addition to live translation in English and Spanish.

 Michelle Hurtubise, Researcher & Strategist, Kin Theory/Nia Tero

 Julianna Brannum, filmmaker, LaDonna Harris: Indian 101 and William Greaves Research & Development Fund grantee